 Meet the mighty Electrocutioners!
 Using Soulstone powered electricity, the Electrocutioners are happy to engage at range or in melee, bringing cutting edge Abyssinian technology to the battle.

-Charged Claws are a massive Strength 5 at an AV 6.
-Two suit triggers give the possibility of doing even more damage.
+Charged Claws are a respectable Strength 2 at an AV 6.
+Their triggers give them the ability to hand out shaken tokens, or to more easily gain bonus Strength.
 Their Lightning Rifles are less powerful, but have a great 12" range and the Area effect, allowing them to punish an opponent who groups up.

 The Dreadnought is one of Abyssinia's machines of war.
 Manned by multiple gunners, the Dreadnought can wade into the battle and lay down an impressive amount of gunfire.

 The Crushing Legs ability gives the Dreadnought an attack by simply moving, giving the chance to crush Squads under its feet.